-The Public Service projects funded by CDBG funds (Catholic Community Services, and Homage Senior Services of Snohomish County Minor Home Repair and Meals on Wheels) serve individuals and families City-wide.
+The Home Senior Services of Snohomish County Public Service and Capital Projects funded by CDBG funds serve individuals and families City-wide.
+The service provided by the Food Bank also serves students City-wide.
 Some of the residents served may be in the Downtown area, though it is not a requirement to be eligible for the service.
 The City does not track whether clients are located in Downtown Marysville, therefore, the percentages above may not provide an entirely clear representation.
 Only funds awarded to projects that are specific to the Downtown area are included in the numbers above.
 Much of the downtown area falls within low-moderate income census tracts.

 The Beachwood apartments are located within the Downtown area.
-Housing Hope, which operates the facility, was awarded and expended \$12,997.22 at this location.
-The Alder Avenue Sidewalk project was completed within the Downtown Area.
+Housing Hope, which operates the facility, was awarded and expended \$17,500 at this location.
+The Boys and Girls Club Capital upgrade project and some of the Crosswalk Improvement locations were completed within the Downtown Area.